| | |

 Eye-Dropper Kids Rainbow Craft Chromatography STEM challenge advances fine motor control in preschoolers and kindergarteners while learning rainbow colors.

-April 3rd is a National Find a Rainbow Day!
-However, whether you celebrate it or not, there is something magical about rainbows!
-So, if you cannot find one in the sky today, (or would rather not look) make a rainbow yourself to brighten your day!
-Besides, your little one will love this super fun chromatography STEM kids challenge!
-Most importantly, this activity promotes fine motor control while exploring colors of the rainbow.
-And, the set up should be minimal as you do not require any chemical solutions for this!
-Above all, this eye-dropper kids rainbow craft is a fun way to explore chromatography and ‘walking water’ while exercising small muscles of the hands, improving concentration, and exploring the creative side of the brain!
+And, the setup should be minimal as you do not require any chemical solutions for this!
+Above all, this eye-dropper kids’ rainbow craft is a fun way to explore chromatography and ‘walking water’ while exercising small muscles of the hands, improving concentration, and exploring the creative side of the brain!

 Rainbow-Water-Craft-For-Kids

-YOU’ll NEED for this Eye-Dropper Kids Rainbow Craft
+You’ll need for this Eye-Dropper Kids Rainbow Craft:

 Eye-Dropper Kids Rainbow Craft